oneshinyboi/Instagram-Voice-Note-Transcription/README.md

    `python IHateVoiceNotes.py [link to instagram dm/group chat] [username of instagram account] [password of instagram account] [object serial from step 2]`

 # TroubleShooting
-If you send a voice note and the bot does not respond it is likely your object `object.serial` is wrong. try and record an audio source with it using the `pw-record --target [object.serial] [output file]` commmand
+If you send a voice note and the bot does not respond it is likely your object `object.serial` is wrong. try and record an audio source with it using the `pw-record --target [object.serial] [output file]` commmand.